yyuanad/MAAN/README.md

 # MAAN
-Code for the paper "Marginalized Average Attentional Network for Weakly-Supervised Learning".
+Code for the paper "Marginalized Average Attentional Network for Weakly-Supervised Learning" (ICLR).

 If our project is helpful for your research, please consider citing :